-Department of Marketing and Management, Human Resource Management and Hospitality and Tourism Management
+Department of Marketing and Management

-"The mission of the School of Business, Entrepreneurship, Continuing and Professional Studies is to create competent, ethical and knowledgeable business professionals through teaching excellent, research and significant service within a Christian context".
+The mission of the School of Business and Entrepreneurship (SOBE) is to create competent, ethical and knowledgeable business professionals through superior teaching, research and service within a Christian context.

-"Towards the development of an international institute known for a real-time work-study-teaching environment that focuses on business development driven by technology in research and teaching.
+Towards the development of an international institute known for a real-time, work-study, and teaching environment that focuses on business development driven by technology, research and teaching.